 Mood changes and anxiety.

-Hormone replacement therapy (HRT).
+Pharmacological options – such as Hormone replacement therapy (HRT).

-Cognitive behavioural therapy (CBT) are often helpful for conditions such as stress and anxiety which can be common during the menopause.
+Mental Health support options such as Cognitive behavioural therapy (CBT) are often helpful for conditions such as stress and anxiety which can be common during the menopause.

 For advice and support, take a look at some of our articles on how to look after your mental wellbeing during the menopause, the symptoms and what to expect.